sailakshmidurga/multi-tenant-saas-platform/docs/technical-spec.md

 ---

+### UI Structure Clarification

+For simplicity and clarity, multiple functional views such as project listing, task listing, and user-related information are rendered within the dashboard instead of being implemented as separate routed pages.
+This approach ensures that all required functionality is demonstrated while keeping the user interface minimal.
+The system still fully supports authentication, role-based access control, and tenant-based data isolation, with frontend views adapting dynamically based on the authenticated user’s role.

+---

 ### API Communication

 All communication between the frontend and backend is done through HTTP requests.
 A centralized API service handles request creation, attaches authentication information, and processes responses.
 This approach keeps the frontend code clean and consistent.